 £10000 / £120 = 83 months; 83 months / 12 = approximately 7 years

-If you come into a lump sum of money you can chose to pay off all your outstanding creditor balances in full.
-However it is perfectly acceptable to approach your creditors and ask them to settle your debt early.
+Alternatively if you come into some money you can chose to pay off all your outstanding creditor balances in full straight away.
+It is also possible to approach your creditors offer to settle your debt early.

-Very often if you have been in your Plan for 6 months or more all of your creditors will accept a lump sum of 50% (and sometimes less) of the balance outstanding to settle their debt in full.
+Very often if you have been in your Plan for 6 months or more all of your creditors will accept a lump sum of 50% of the balance outstanding to settle their debt in full.
 By making settlement deals with your creditors in this way you may be able to pay off your entire debt without having to use all of the cash you have.

 Arrange a call with a DMP Expert